sebastian-zieba/PACMAN/joss/paper.md

       - a constant offset which accounts for the upstream-downstream effect caused by forward and reverse scanning

   The user can fit models like in autoref{eq:equation1} to the white light curve or to spectroscopic light curves.
 For the latter, the user can freely set the amount and locations of the bins.
-  \autoref{fig:figure1} (left panel) shows the resulting 1D spectrum and a user defined binning.
+  \autoref{fig:figure1} (right panel) shows the resulting 1D spectrum and an user defined binning.

   \begin{equation}
   \label{eq:equation1}